seedstack/website/content/docs/seed/manual/transactions/transaction-demarcation.md

 Transaction metadata can be explicitly specified through `@Transactional` annotation and associated annotations (for each type of transactional resource).
 These annotations can be placed on methods, classes, interfaces and other annotations.
-The search for the `@Transactional` annotation starts for all methods of any SEED managed class, using the following order:
+The search for the `@Transactional` annotation starts for all methods of any Seed managed class, using the following order:

 * The method and any annotation on this method,
 * The declaring class and any annotation on this class,